nbroeking/bits/README.md

   module.exports = new MyModule();
 })();
 ```
 ---

-OMGs
+Optimized Module Groupings
 ===

 An Optimized Module Grouping (OMG) is a group of modules that make up a specific application.

 BITS uses OMGs to distribute groups of modules to the system.
 OMGs consist of a base version and a group of modules.
 When the OMG is loaded, the base will upgrade to the base in the OMG, install all the modules, and load them.

-*<u>TODO:</u> Expand on the loading process and base upgrade/downgrade rules*

 ---

 Scopes
 ===

-*<u>TODO:</u> Define scopes.
-They are referenced in MessageCenter, but never defined.*
+Scopes limit what users see and can interact with.
+An administrator on the system can restrict module access to specific user groups.

 ---

 MessageCenter
 ===
 The core infrastructure to BITS is based around a system called the message center.
 The message center acts as an Inter Process Communication (IPC).
 All modules can use the message center to communicate data between each other as well as to the UI.
 The underlying framework of registering/deregistering for events is handled by MessageCenter.

-*<u>TODO:</u> Define the event listeners and request listeners (what are they? example use case?)*

 ## Server Side
-The server side can add event listeners and request listerners by using a reference of the MessageCenter passed to the module during load.
+The server side can add event listeners and request listeners by using a reference of the MessageCenter passed to the module during load.
 In order to do this you can call `messageCenter.addRequestListener(request, metadata, listener)` and `messageCenter.addEventListener(event, metadata, listener)`.

 Event listeners are a one-to-many call.
 Many actors can subscribe to a single event.
 Anytime that event is sent on the message center, each one of them will get it.
 No response is sent back from event emitters.

-Request listers are a many-to-one.
+Request listeners are many-to-one.
 Only one actor can add a request listener, however, any actor can send a request for that data.
 Send request returns a promise with the data from the request listener return statement.

 In order to send an event and request from the server side, you can use `messageCenter.sendRequest(request, metadata)` and `messageCenter.sendEvent(event, metadata)`